Overdraft Transfer Service

 How Does Overdraft Transfer Service Work?

 Overdraft transfers occur in whole dollar amounts.
-If the standard transfer increment is not available in the protecting account, all funds available (in whole dollars) will be transferred to your Checking account.3 Once an account is enrolled in Overdraft Transfer Service, you can also enroll in GKCU’s Another Chance Alerts program.
+If the standard transfer increment is not available in the protecting account, all funds available (in whole dollars) are transferred to your Checking account.3 Once an account is enrolled in Overdraft Transfer Service, you can also enroll in GKCU’s Another Chance Alerts program.

 - Up to two protecting accounts